jrjackx/my_kilo/README.md

 - 'Enabling raw input',  Disabling many flags to effectively remove the 'input' line: All keypresses are immediately sent into STDIN.
 - Remapping CTRL keys, e.g setting CTRL+q to quit instead of the terminal emulator CTRL+c defualt.

-IF USING WINDOWS:
-- use Windows Subsystem for Linux to run the program: https://learn.microsoft.com/en-us/windows/wsl/install

 Build instsructions:

   IF USING WINDOWS: